 “The Psychology Behind Work”

-In his most recent issue, he shares footage of his recent TedTalk where he provides guidance on how to stop languishing and start rediscovering your flow, which at this point in the pandemic, many of us are struggling to do.
+In his most recent issue, he shares footage of his recent TedTalk where he provides guidance on how to stop languishing and start rediscovering your flow, which at this point, many of us are struggling to do.
 If you’re more of an auditory learner, check out Adam Grant’s extremely popular podcast called WorkLife where he dives even deeper into these hot topics.

 “The Thrive Hive”